ImageMagick v6 Examples --

 [IM Output]

-And there we have a perfectly framed image with 45 degree corner joints, with randomize length tiling.
+And there we have a perfectly framed image with 45 degree corner joints, with randomized tiling offsets.

 Yes it is a complex example.
-But that is to allow the using of In-Memory Tile Images to allow for the image pre-processing.
-This is what makes this much more versatile.
+But that is to allow the use of In-Memory Tile Images so we can pre-process the framing images, all in the one command.
+This makes it more complex but also more versatile.

 Created: 8 February 2004